louisguichard/debate-ai/README.md

 # Debate AI

-A Python application to generate debates between AI agents using the Gemini API.
+A Python web application to generate debates between AI agents using the Gemini API.
 The application allows users to define different AI personas and debate settings, then orchestrates a debate between these agents.

 ## Features

+- Configure debate topics and parameters
 - Define multiple AI agents with unique roles and personas
-- Include a moderator agent to guide the debate flow
-- Configure debate topics and parameters
 - AI-driven selection of which agent speaks next based on conversation flow
+- Web interface for viewing real-time AI debates

 ## Requirements